-ADAPTIdance is taught by special needs dance educator, Sakina Hansford, who was trained by AXIS Dance Company, one of the nation’s most acclaimed performance ensembles of disabled and non-disabled dancers.
-In addition to Ms. Hansford, KDA invites student dance interns from different Kern County dance studios to assist in also teaching the classes.
+ADAPTIdance is taught by special needs dance educators, who have been trained by AXIS Dance Company, one of the nation’s most acclaimed performance ensembles of disabled and non-disabled dancers.

 New dancers must provide a diagnosis confirmation or first page of an IEP and be between the ages of 5 and 22.